ryanwalters/amplify-auth-next-storage/README.md

 // utils/auth-utils.js

 // Placing your configuration into a reusable utility function isn't strictly
-// necessary, but makes repeated use of the configuration function easier
+// necessary, but makes repeated use of Auth.configure() easier

 import Auth from '@aws-amplify/auth';
 import NextStorage from 'amplify-auth-next-storage';